 Tires are primarily categorized as pneumatic tires and solid tires, differing significantly in structural design and material composition.
 Pneumatic tires typically consist of a carcass ply layer, rubber tread, and airtight layer, offering elasticity and cushioning properties.
 Solid tires, with their monolithic rubber structure, provide superior load-bearing capacity and wear resistance.
 These characteristics result in significant differences in hardness and thickness between the two tire types, necessitating the selection of compatible shredding equipment for efficient processing.

-For operations involving substantial volumes of heavy-duty tires (e.g., truck and construction machinery tires), ensure the equipment possesses sufficient cutter roll strength and motor power to handle the shredding demands of high-hardness, large-volume tires.
+For processing heavy-duty truck tires and large OTR tires, an OTR tyre cutting machine is recommended to pre-cut these oversized tires into pieces that can be efficiently fed into shredders.
+For operations involving substantial volumes of heavy-duty tires—such as truck tires or construction machinery tires—ensure the equipment possesses sufficient cutter roll strength and motor power to handle the shredding demands of high-hardness, large-volume tires.

-Equipment crushing precision should be determined based on the target product.
-For producing fine rubber powder for high-end rubber products, select equipment with high crushing precision.
-For primarily producing coarse rubber chunks as TDF, crushing precision requirements can be moderately reduced, but ensure uniform chunk size meets fuel usage standards.
+Equipment crushing precision should be selected according to the target product.
+For producing fine rubber powder for high-end rubber products, choose equipment with high shredding precision.
+For producing coarse rubber chunks for TDF, crushing precision requirements may be moderately reduced, but uniform particle size must still meet fuel usage standards.

 Adjusting Key Equipment Parameters

 Blade Gap Adjustment: Adjust the gap between the cutting rollers based on tire thickness and hardness.
-Excessively tight gaps may cause blade collisions and wear, while overly loose gaps impair crushing efficiency and hinder effective separation of tire components.
-Multiple tests are required to determine the optimal gap value, balancing crushing efficiency and blade service life.
+Excessively tight gaps may cause blade collisions and premature wear, while overly loose gaps reduce crushing efficiency and hamper effective separation of tire components.
+Multiple tests are required to determine the optimal gap value, balancing crushing efficiency and blade lifespan.

-Rotational Speed Adjustment: For harder, thicker tires (e.g., truck tires, construction machinery tires), appropriately reduce the equipment’s rotational speed to enhance blade roller engagement force and ensure thorough shredding.
-For standard passenger car tires, moderately increase the rotational speed to improve processing efficiency.
-Equipment speed can be adjusted by modifying the motor speed; familiarize yourself with the speed adjustment procedure before operation.
+Rotational Speed Adjustment: For harder, thicker tires such as truck tires and construction machinery tires, appropriately reduce the equipment’s rotational speed to increase blade engagement force and ensure thorough shredding.
+For standard passenger car tires, moderately increase rotational speed to improve processing efficiency.
+Equipment speed can be adjusted by modifying the motor or inverter settings.
+Operators should familiarize themselves with the adjustment procedures before operation.

 Comprehensive Equipment and Environment Inspection